ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 Installation
 ~~~~~~~~~~~~
-There are multiple ways to install a Python package on your local machine:
+There are several ways to install a Python package on your local machine:

 - Use an official installer from the `official Python download section <https://www.python.org/downloads/>`_.
 - Install via a package manager or "store" on your machine.